1. Purpose

 Application of a safety flag

-Once your account is transitioned to the Customer Care team, a flag will be applied alerting our teams that all enquiries which relate to your account are to be transferred through to our Customer Care team.
+Once your account is transitioned to the Customer Care team, a flag can be applied alerting our teams that all enquiries which relate to your account are to be transferred through to our Customer Care team.

 Additional identification checks

 We understand that for joint accounts, perpetrators can have access to personal information that allows them to pass routine verification and identification checks.
 With this in mind, our additional identification check process can be activated on your account to ensure your information and safety is protected.
-Additional, identification checks may include a password.
+Additional identification checks may include a password.

 5.3 Sensitive and tailored support options

-South East Water recognises the complex nature of family violence situations.
+South East Water recognises the complex nature of domestic and family violence situations.
 This means that customers may benefit from a variety of support options.
 Our Customer Care team will work with you to understand your needs and tailor a support plan that best meets your individual circumstances.

 Whilst our Customer Care team is unable to provide professional counselling support, they can: